← BACK TO LOG

 What I think this means for the field

-The methodological contribution is that causal masked-line ablation is a falsifiable per-class audit instrument, sharper than the correlational tools that dominate stellar machine learning interpretability.
+The methodological contribution is that interventional masked-line ablation is a falsifiable per-class audit instrument, sharper than the correlational tools that dominate stellar machine learning interpretability.
 Permutation importance averages over classes and so masks per-class dependence structure.
 SHAP is per-class but is a Shapley decomposition of the model output, not a counterfactual on the input.
-Masking is a direct intervention on the input domain, and the audit produces a single pre-registered number per pair with a confidence interval and a p-value against a random-window null.
+Masking is a direct intervention on the input domain, and the audit produces a single pre-specified number per pair with a confidence interval and a p-value against a random-window null.

 The wider implication is that strong aggregate metrics on stellar classifiers are not, on their own, evidence of physics-awareness.
 The community already knows this in the ML interpretability literature (the term "shortcut learning" goes back to Geirhos et al. 2020).
-The contribution of this paper is to bring an interventional probe into stellar spectroscopy specifically, with pre-registration, a proper null distribution, and a falsifiable per-class verdict.
+The contribution of this paper is to bring an interventional probe into stellar spectroscopy specifically, with pre-specification, a proper null distribution, and a falsifiable per-class verdict.

 Honest limits